Star Anise – Essential Oils benefits

 - rosewood

-For several centuries, people have been documenting the digestive attributes of anise oil, which facilitates digestion of heavy meals, particularly the digestion and absorption of sugary and oily foods.
+For several centuries, people have documented the digestive properties of anise oil, which helps digest heavy meals, particularly sugary and oily foods.
 Provided you have had a heavy meal, add this oil to warm water and drink the solution after your meal – it will help to digest the ingested foods easily.
-Anise oil is also effective in reducing various gastric problems like flatulence.
-It also helps to alleviate constipation problems since it is an effective laxative.
+Anise oil is also effective in reducing various gastric problems, such as flatulence.
+It also helps alleviate constipation by being an effective laxative.
 In addition, people enduring problems related to gas formation in the stomach and intestines will also find this oil beneficial.
-Since anise oil facilitates digestion, it prevents gas build-up in the digestive tract.
+Since anise oil facilitates digestion, it helps prevent gas buildup in the digestive tract.
 It is also proven that this oil is effective for curing abdominal uneasiness like bloating, abdominal cramps and similar problems

-Anise oil possesses detoxifying properties, the use of this oil helps to maintain the health of the hair as well as shining.
-This essential oil is excellent for head messages, as it helps to calm the scalp and, at the same time, works as a tonic for the hair, by encouraging hair growth.
-This oil also possesses antimicrobial and antiseptic attributes and this aids in getting rid of scalp infections.
-It can be blended with coconut oil and massaged on the scalp for treating problems related to the head.
-This oil is blended with shea butter and applied to the skin for treating skin complaints.
+Anise oil has detoxifying properties; using it helps maintain hair health and shine.
+This essential oil is excellent for head massages, as it helps to calm the scalp and, at the same time, works as a tonic for the hair by encouraging hair growth.
+This oil also has antimicrobial and antiseptic properties, which help eliminate scalp infections.
+It can be blended with coconut oil and massaged on the scalp to treat problems related to the head.
+This oil is blended with shea butter and applied to the skin to treat skin complaints.
 It is also an excellent and effective remedy for treating acne.

 This oil is also a natural palliative.
-Anise oil aids in providing relief from symptoms of arthritis, rheumatism, and joint pains.
-Anise oil helps in alleviating the above mentioned problems as it aids in detoxifying the body and, henceforth, this oil works to promote blood circulation.
+Anise oil helps relieve symptoms of arthritis, rheumatism, and joint pain.
+Anise oil helps alleviate the above-mentioned problems by aiding detoxification and promoting blood circulation.

-This oil also possesses anti-spasmodic attributes, which help in alleviating muscle pains and aches caused by spasms.
+This oil also has antispasmodic properties that help alleviate muscle pain and aches caused by spasms.

-It also helps to open up blocked lungs, as it melts phlegm (mucus), thereby providing relief from various conditions associated with the respiratory tract.
-People enduring breathing problems like asthma and bronchitis will find this herb very beneficial, as drinking anise seeds added to hot water will provide relief from these disorders.
+It also helps open up blocked lungs by melting phlegm (mucus), thereby providing relief from various respiratory tract conditions.
+People with breathing problems, such as asthma and bronchitis, will find this herb very beneficial, as drinking anise seeds in hot water can provide relief.
 Drinking anise seeds in hot water provides instant respite from the problems.

-It possesses antiseptic attributes that are extremely useful in protecting the body from infections.
+It has antiseptic properties that are extremely useful in protecting the body against infections.
 This oil is often applied to wounds to prevent bacterial infections.
-Applying this oil to wounds accelerates healing, while the analgesic attribute of this oil reduces pain.
+Applying this oil to wounds accelerates healing, while its analgesic properties reduce pain.
 Nevertheless, one should never apply this oil to puncture wounds and deep cuts.
-Anise oil is ideal for using on superficial cuts or abrasions.
+Anise oil is ideal for use on superficial cuts or abrasions.

-In addition to the above-mentioned properties, this oil has a natural warming effect inside the body.
-Anise oil is useful for combating cold.
-Just a few drops of this oil to hot water and drink the solution to treat colds.
-As this oil possesses antiseptic and antimicrobial attributes, it aids in treating flu, which is attributed to microbes.
+In addition to the properties mentioned above, this oil has a natural warming effect in the body.
+Anise oil is useful for combating a cold.
+Just a few drops of this oil in hot water and drink the solution to treat colds.
+As this oil has antiseptic and antimicrobial properties, it helps treat the flu, which is caused by microbes.

 Anise oil is poisonous to smaller animals and insects.
 Hence, the smell of this oil keeps insects at bay.
-This is the main reason why anise oil is used as sprays, vaporizers and fumigants to keep insects away.
+This is the main reason anise oil is used as a spray, vaporizer, and fumigant to keep insects away.

-This oil possesses potent insecticidal attributes and is effective for eliminating worms from the intestines.
-This attribute of the oil is especially useful for children, as they are often affected by worms that afflict the intestines.
+This oil has potent insecticidal properties and is effective at eliminating worms from the intestines.
+This property of the oil is especially useful for children, as they are often affected by intestinal worms.

 The oil extracted from anise seeds also invigorates the body by encouraging energy flow throughout the body.
-It is a potent insect repellent and is often employed for protection from insect bites.
+It is a potent insect repellent and is often used to protect against insect bites.
 Anise oil eliminates germs inhabiting the stomach and intestines, thereby maintaining a healthy digestive system.
-In addition, anise oil is also considered to be excellent for healthy eyesight.
+In addition, anise oil is considered excellent for healthy eyesight.

 The commercial varieties differ considerably in size, but the larger varieties alone are official.
 The Spanish Anise, sold as Alicante Anise, is the largest and the best adapted for pharmaceutical use, yielding about 3 percent. of oil.
-Russian and German fruits are smaller and darker and are the variety generally used for distillation of the volatile oil.
+Russian and German fruits are smaller and darker, and are generally used for distilling the volatile oil.
 Italian Anise is frequently adulterated with Hemlock fruit.

 It is a good companion plant with coriander, but shouldn’t be grown with carrots.

 Sow the seed in dry, light soil, on a warm, sunny border, early in April, where the plants are to remain.
 When they come up, thin them and keep them clean from weeds.
 Allow about a foot each way.
-The seeds may also be sown in pots in heat and removed to a warm site in May.
+The seeds may also be sown in pots in a heated greenhouse and then moved to a warm site in May.

-The seeds will ripen in England in good seasons if planted in a warm and favorable situation, though they are not successful everywhere, and can hardly be looked upon as a remunerative crop.
-The plant flowers in July, and if the season proves warm, will ripen in autumn when the plants are cut down and the seeds threshed out.
+The seeds will ripen in England in good seasons if planted in a warm and favorable situation, though they are not successful everywhere and can hardly be regarded as a remunerative crop.
+The plant flowers in July, and if the season proves warm, it will ripen in autumn when the plants are cut down, and the seeds threshed out.

-Pick the leaves as you need them and collect the flowers as they open.
+Pick the leaves as needed and collect the flowers as they open.
 The fruits are ready for harvesting when they are gray-green at the tips.
-Cut the plant, retaining a good deal of stem and hang upside down in a paper bag to dry.
-The seeds will drop off and collect in the bottom.
+Cut the plant, retaining a good deal of stem, and hang upside down in a paper bag to dry.
+The seeds will drop off and collect at the bottom.
 Store the seeds in a dark, dry place.

 Gather the stems and dig up the roots in autumn.